 The program’s original class is currently at the junior level, scheduled to graduate the spring of 2019.
 And while they have yet to fully enter the workforce, brands are already taking note.
 According to their professors, some students have taken full-time jobs with local companies before finishing the program.
-“I can’t totally blame them,” says Deceuster, “That’s why they came to college.”
+“I can’t totally blame them,” said Deceuster.
+“That’s why they came to college.”

 For now, the bigger problem is just keeping them in class on a Friday.
-With two ski resorts and ample hiking, climbing, mountain biking, and more outdoor recreation within arm’s reach, Deceuster says having a program full of adventure junkies can have an impact on attendance.
-He says, “These guys eat, breathe and sleep outdoors.”
+With two ski resorts and ample hiking, climbing, mountain biking, and more outdoor recreation within arm’s reach, Deceuster said having a program full of adventure junkies can have an impact on attendance.
+He said, “These guys eat, breathe and sleep outdoors.”